 If nighttime care is provided, the provider shall provide a cot or bed for each child in nighttime care.

-Cribs and mattresses must be maintained in good repair.
-Stackable cribs may not be used.
 Soft bedding materials that could pose a suffocation hazard may not be used in cribs or playpens.

 Infants must be placed on their backs for sleeping Repealed.